RELICS FROM A BYGONE ERA

 A brand new article from this month's edition of JAMA (What Is the Right Number of Clinic Appointments?
 Visit Frequency and the Accountable Care Organization) might help shed some light on this topic.
 This study says that Americans, "make 1 billion visits to physicians’ offices every year."
 Note that this does not account for hospitalizations, which are a whole other animal altogether.
 This is interesting in light of the fact that as a nation we are broke.
 No, that's not really true.
 We are officially 20 trillion dollars in the hole (unofficially more like 120 billion), and our government is finding it increasingly impossible to pay for your visits to the doctor, which cost, "nearly $600 billion" annually.
 Enter ACO's.

 On February 1 of 2011, she wrote a book review that everyone would do well to at least skim.
-The book, Overdiagnosed: Making People Sick in the Pursuit of Health, explains why Annual Physical Examinations are more likely to kill you than to save you (a point that my brother --- an ER physician --- would heartily agree with).
-Despite that fact that the average American believes it's always good to discover health problems early, three decades of data is not bearing this out (see my earlier link on "Prevention").
+The book, Overdiagnosed: Making People Sick in the Pursuit of Health, explains why Annual Physical Examinations are more likely to kill you than to save you (a point that MY BROTHER --- an ER physician --- would heartily agree with).
+Despite that fact that the average American believes it's always good to discover health problems early, three decades of data has not borne this out (see my earlier link on "Prevention").

 And lets be honest with each other for just a moment.
 What are Annual Physicals really?
 They certainly cannot be called "preventative" in any real sense of the word.
 Preventative Care is something you do for yourself --- not something your doctor does for you (HERE).
 Whether you are currently "sick" (you have overt symptoms) or not; if you are not taking care of yourself, sooner or later you will be "sick" --- officially.